cxm0000/ios-app-support/SUPPORT.md

-# Stock Options Calculator - Support
+# App OptionWise - Support

 Thank you for using the Stock Options Calculator app!